youngde811/Lisa/README.md

 Another interesting problem is MYCIN, an early backward chaining expert system that used artificial intelligence to identify bacteria causing severe infections, such as bacteremia and meningitis, and to recommend antibiotics, with the dosage adjusted for patient's body weight.
-Lisa uses a forward-chaining version borrowed from Peter Norvig's "Principles of Artificial Intelligence: Case Studies in Common Lisp".
+Lisa uses a forward-chaining version borrowed from Peter Norvig's _"Principles of Artificial Intelligence: Case Studies in Common Lisp"_.
 The run output is brief, but the rulebase in _examples/mycin.lisp_ is an interesting study, as it illustrates Lisa's implementation of Certainty Factors:

 ```lisp